Opvolger/Opvolger/raspberrypi5/FedoraATIRadeonR9_290.md

 Compiling will be done on an amd64 desktop.
 So we will cross-compile.

-I have installed Fedora linux and had to install some stuff to be able to cross compile
+I have installed Fedora Linux and had to install some stuff to be able to cross compile

 ```bash
 $ sudo dnf group install "Development Tools"